TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 - `C-h C-q` means press <kbd>ctrl</kbd>+<kbd>h</kbd> then <kbd>ctrl</kbd>+<kbd>q</kbd>.
 You can also maintain <kbd>ctrl</kbd> while pressing <kbd>h</kbd> then <kbd>q</kbd>.

 When you are stuck, or if you want to exit a menu, hit `C-g` repeatedly to stop what Emacs is doing.
-If you ever need to quit Emacs, hit `C-x C-c`, but you shouldn't do that :).
+If you ever need to quit Emacs, hit `C-x C-c`, but that shouldn't be necessary :).

 After starting Emacs, run the `help-quick` command by pressing `C-h C-q`; your terminal will look like this: